greg-raven/Uncommon-Sense/_posts/2023-06-20-the-people-are-not-to-be-disarmed.md

 ---
-title: 'The people are not to be disarmed'
+title: "The people are not to be disarmed"
 layout: post
 categories:
-- 'Second Amendment'
+- Second Amendment
 tags:
 - Zachariah Johnson
 ---